Judge orders detention of man accused of hurling fire extinguisher at Capitol Police | Law-Order

 One such person was Hunter Ehmke, charged by the Justice Department on Thursday with damaging government property, obstructing an official proceeding and violent entry.
 According to court documents, a Capitol Police officer witnessed Ehmke smash a window at the Capitol and rushed at him with his shield to try to stop him.

-The officer "lost grip of the shield and fell" into shards of glass, the documents say.
-Police managed to detain Ehmke but the crowd started to become aggressive and threatened police not to take Ehmke away, investigators said in court papers.
-"Due to the growing aggression of the large crowd that far outnumbered the officers and the exigent circumstances at the time, officers made the decision to allow Ehmke depart under his own power," they said.
+Police managed to detain Ehmke but the crowd started to become aggressive and demanded police not to take Ehmke away, investigators said in court papers.

-Ehmke was due to be in court in the Central District of California at 1 p.m.
-PST (4 p.m.
-ET/2100 GMT).
 CONSPIRACY THEORIST

-Jensen approached in a "menacing manner, with the crowd following behind him, forcing the officer to continue to retreat," the documents say.
 Jensen later turned himself in to the Des Moines Police Department.
-He admitted being the person in the video, saying he "intentionally positioned himself to be among the first people inside the United States Capitol because he was wearing his “Q” T-shirt and he wanted to have his T-shirt seen on video so that “Q” could 'get the credit'" the documents say.
+He admitted being the person in the video, saying he "intentionally positioned himself to be among the first people inside the United States Capitol because he was wearing his 'Q' T-shirt and he wanted to have his T-shirt seen on video so that 'Q' could 'get the credit'" the documents said.
+Others charges were filed on Thursday against Kevin Seefried, who was seen carrying a Confederate flag in the Capitol and his son Hunter, as well as Utah-based John Sullivan, who allegedly stormed the Capitol clad in a gas mask and ballistic vest and filmed the shooting of a woman by Capitol Police.

-Also on Thursday, the Justice Department confirmed the arrest of Kevin Seefried and his son Hunter Seefried from Delaware.
-Hunter Seefried was seen on video punching out a glass window in the Capitol complex, while Kevin was photographed inside the Capitol carrying a Confederate flag.
-The flag is widely seen as a racist symbol since it celebrates the forces of the Confederacy who fought to preserve slavery in the American Civil War.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)